Course Syllabus

 Academic Assistance & Student Services

-All students are encouraged to use the Academic Success Center, especially the Writing Lab.
-Several other services are available to Bellevue College Students.
-Multicultural Services is open to all students, and is a great resource for academic support, as well.
+All students are encouraged to use the Academic Success Center Links to an external site., especially the Writing Lab.
+Several other services are available to Bellevue College Students Links to an external site..
+Multicultural Services Links to an external site. is open to all students, and is a great resource for academic support, as well.

 Environmental Ethics Overview